 The normal class load that full-time students may carry during a regular semester will vary with the particular courses for which they have enrolled.
-Students are classified as full-time when they are enrolled in 12 or more semester hours, but students will normally enroll in 15 to 18 hours each semester as outlined in their course of study are not permitted to enroll for more than 18 semester hours without from his/her Student Success Coach.
+Students are classified as full-time when they are enrolled in 12 or more semester hours, but students will normally enroll in 15 to 18 hours each semester as outlined in their course of study.
+Students are not permitted to enroll for more than 18 semester hours without authorization from his/her Student Success Coach and the Academic Dean.